LeidyDoradoM/School_district_Analysis/README.md

 # School_district_Analysis
-4-week Module RDS.
-Python using Pandas
+4th week Module of RDS.
+Python using Pandas and Jupyter notebook